Do I Need to File State Taxes If I Live Abroad?

 Which States Require Americans Living Abroad to File Income Taxes?

 Typically, most states only require you to file a state tax return if you lived in the state during the year.
 However, a filing requirement doesn’t necessarily mean you will have to pay a tax debt.
-Usually, only tax income generated within a state is taxable.
-View your state’s government website to learn more.
+Usually, only income generated within a state is taxable.

 However, there are exceptions to this.
 Sometimes, income from sources received while living abroad may be taxed in the state, such as retirement payments or investment income (interest and dividends).
 Be mindful of state-sourced income when planning your tax for expats since that income could create a tax-filing requirement for you.